wnam98/Logistic-Regression/README.md

 ## Regularization

 While a higher dimensional phi is a more accurate classifier, it is susceptible to overfitting and would yield low testing accuracy.
 Therefore, a regularized regression model would be required, along with a weight penalizer in the gradient descent algorithm.
-The regularization of choice is L2 ridge regression which adds a squared magnitude of coefficient as penalty term to the loss function.
+The regularization of choice is L2 ridge regression which adds a squared magnitude of the coefficient as a penalty term to the loss function.
 The model is displayed below:

 ![l2](https://raw.github.com/wnam98/Logistic-Regression/master/imgs/l2.png "l2")

+Where lambda represents an arbitrary constant that specifies the intensity of random noise added to the weights.